One measure of several that reveals the extent of our existence is the

 People sense that flow as color, heat and pressure but the energy contained in the world can be thought of as disturbing an inherent state of rest.

-The depiction of a hydrogen atom here shows that it is never at rest and as the electron (blue) speeds about the atomic nucleus (red = one proton) there is an exchange of electromagnetic radiation.
+The cartoon depiction of a hydrogen atom here shows that atoms are never at rest and as the electron (blue) speeds about the atomic nucleus (red = one proton) there is an exchange of electromagnetic radiation.
 That radiation has a specific wavelength, and frequency.
 H or hydrogen is the most abundant atomic element in the universe and the least massive because it contains --most often-- only one positively charged entity called a proton.

 The disturbance can be measured by the wavelength of the disturbance, the frequency of the disturbance, and the impact of that disturbance on solutions of elements, compounds or atoms.